pavelsabatka/gtm-sklik/README.md

 # Params
 ### Universal params
-* ID - conversion or remarketing ID, expected numeric value like 111111
+* `ID` - conversion or remarketing ID, expected numeric value like 111111
-* Code Type - select conversion or retargeting
+* `Code Type` - select conversion or retargeting
-* Zbozi Shop ID (Optional) - shop ID from aministration https://admin.zbozi.cz/
+* `Zbozi Shop ID` (Optional) - shop ID from aministration https://admin.zbozi.cz/
-* Zbozi Code Type (Optional) - type of conversion code - Standard, Limited or Sandbox
+* `Zbozi Code Type` (Optional) - type of conversion code - Standard, Limited or Sandbox

 ### Conversion specific
-* Order ID - uniquie ID of conversion
+* `Order ID` - uniquie ID of conversion
-* Revenue - revenue of conversion
+* `Revenue` - revenue of conversion

 ### Retargeting specific
-* Model type - Standard variables (1 param = 1 input) or Measurement Hub (readed from object)
+* `Model type` - Standard variables (1 param = 1 input) or Measurement Hub (readed from object)
-* Page type - Category (product or service list) or Offer detail
+* `Page type` - Category (product or service list) or Offer detail
-* Category - category name, only for category pages
+* `Category` - category name, only for category pages
-* Item ID - product ID, only for Offer detail pages
+* `Item ID` - product ID, only for Offer detail pages
-* URL (Optional) - custom URL can be submitted, real URL is used if not set.
+* `URL` (Optional) - custom URL can be submitted, real URL is used if not set.
 More information is on https://napoveda.sklik.cz/cileni/retargeting/pokrocile-nastaveni-rtg-kodu-volitelny-query-string/
+* `Enable sending multiple hits on page` (experimnetal)- enable this option when you need to track multiple actions on 1 page - like a pageview and also "add to cart" click with different URL.
+This function is not supported officialy.